bravo-t/ToyTran/README.md

 New instruction `.PZ` will be implemented.

-The syntax will be like `.PZ tran=XXns order=N`, where `tran=XXns` indicates the input stimulus is the voltage signal with transition time of XX ns, and `order=N` means at most N pairs of poles and zeros will be calculated and used to approximate the output waveform.
+The syntax will be like `.PZ order=N`, where `order=N` means at most N pairs of poles and zeros will be calculated and used to approximate the output waveform.